awslabs/sensitive-data-protection-on-aws/docs/en/deployment/deployment.md

 7. On the **Configure stack options** page, choose **Next**.
 8. On the **Review** page, review and confirm the settings.
 Select 3 checkboxes that I acknowledge.
 9. Choose **Create stack** to deploy the stack.
 Wait for about 20 minutes to ensure that all related resource are created.
 You can choose the **Resource** and **Event** tab to see the status of the stack.
-10. Select the **Outputs** tab to check the `POrtalUrlHTTP(S)` and `SigninRedirectUriHTTP(S)`, which will be used to configure the OIDC aplication in **Step 3.
+10. Select the **Outputs** tab to check the `POrtalUrlHTTP(S)` and `SigninRedirectUriHTTP(S)`, which will be used to configure the OIDC application in **Step 3.
 Configure the OIDC application**.
 ![Cloudformation Output](images/CloudformationOutput.png)

 ### Step 3.
 Configure the OIDC application
 !!!
-Info "Remind"
+Info "Note"
-    Skip this step by using the template with an identity provider Fill the values of SigninRedirectUriHTTP(S) and PortalUrlHTTP(S) into the login callback url and logout callback url in your OIDC application, respectively.
+    Skip this step by using the template with an identity provider.

+Enter the values of SigninRedirectUriHTTP(S) and PortalUrlHTTP(S) into the login callback url and logout callback url in your OIDC application, respectively.

 #### Option 1: Cognito